uhh very cool game for cdww

 function-call Shader Activation shader(liquidShader);

-Tells p5.js to use the compiled shader for subsequent drawing
+Tells p5.js to use this shader for all subsequent drawing commands

-Sends data from JavaScript to the GPU shader (resolution, time, mouse position, velocity)
+Passes real-time data from JavaScript to the GPU shader so it can animate based on time and mouse input

 let dx = mouseX - pmouseX;